 - Darker and Edgier: This special involves an Expy of the cut PT Boomer known as Sailor John as the main antagonist, a thief who tries to steal the titular lost treasure via explosives, which were used as a marketing point for the special, culminating in what can be considered an actual fight scene in the climax where Sailor John actually tries to blow Thomas up with dynamite!

-- Disney Acid Sequence: The second half of the Small Railway's Pep-Talk Song becomes this, where they turn into butterflies and fly around the moon.
+- Disney Acid Sequence: The second half of the Small Railway Engines' Pep-Talk Song becomes this, where they turn into butterflies and fly around the moon.

-- Emergency Cargo Dump: Sailor John steals the lost pirate treasure and he and his railboat, Skiff, sail away with it.
+- Emergency Cargo Dump: Sailor John steals the lost treasure and he and his railboat, Skiff, sail away with it.
 When they take on water, the weight of the treasure causes Skiff to sink.
 Skiff tells Sailor John to throw it overboard, but being the Big Bad he is, Sailor John refuses, and orders Skiff to keep sailing anyway.
 Skiff decided to be capsized, so he knock Sailor John and the treasure into the sea..

 - Explain, Explain...
 Oh, Crap!: Annie and Clarabel try to stop Thomas from thinking about racing, but he speeds up, shocking them.